 “At Residences Senior Living, just because someone may have dementia doesn’t mean their quality of life is diminished,” said Huffman.
 “We really honor every part of their dementia process.
 And it’s on their terms, not ours.”

 Does Residences Senior Living’s unique approach to memory care sound right for your loved one?
+Our two locations in northwest Indiana might be the right option.
 Contact us today for more information about our services, costs, benefits and more.